 In limited cases, a bankruptcy court may cramdown (reduce) an auto loan to the fair market value of the vehicle.
 It can also eliminate second and/or third mortgages under certain conditions.
 These options are only available through Chapter 13 bankruptcy.

 Many bankruptcy firms are like mills, filing petitions as quickly as possible with help from paralegals and assistants.
 Clients rarely get one-on-one attention from their attorneys, who are only interested in filing as many cases as possible.

-At the Law Office of Seni Popat, however, we provide the services our clients deserve: direct attention, personalized recommendations, and guidance from beginning to end.
+At the Law Office of Seni Popat, however, our Queens bankruptcy lawyer provides the services our clients deserve: direct attention, personalized recommendations, and guidance from beginning to end.
 If bankruptcy is right for you, we can help you meet every requirement, file every document without error, and advance your best interests from beginning to end.
 If a bankruptcy alternative would better suit your circumstances, we will not hesitate to help you explore and implement other debt-relief options.